-The Company's cash equivalents are carried at fair value, determined according to the fair value hierarchy described above (see Note 3).
+The Company's cash equivalents and marketable securities are carried at fair value, determined according to the fair value hierarchy described above (see Note 3).
 The carrying values of the Company's accounts payable and accrued expenses approximate their fair values due to the short-term nature of these liabilities.